 For me this needs to be warm but not super-warm as I am likely to be in and out of a car or taxi or walking from the car to a station platform.

 This kind of coat should be an outfit on its own.
 When you are wearing this kind of coat and beautiful boots and handbag (and maybe even a hat, scarf and gloves) you already look stylish, regardless of what you have on underneath.

 A few years ago I bought a lovely black and white cocoon shaped coat but soon after buying it I realised its shortcoming.
 I could only wear it with black boots and black handbags.
 Sometimes my outfit calls for brown boots and I have a couple of lovely brown handbags that I love to use.

 October is my birthday month and sometimes I choose a new coat as my present.
 This year I have picked (but not yet worn as it isn’t officially mine until 17th) a beautiful bright blue woollen coat which will serve me where the last hasn’t been able to.
 It looks fab with black or brown boots which makes it much more versatile.

 The moral of this tale.
 Know which bags, footwear and accessories you will want to wear with a smart coat and choose a colour that works for you.

 A classic woollen longer length coat is a great investment piece.
 Marks & Spencer always cover this category well.

 This is your WOW coat, and perhaps unnecessary if you have a smart coat already but it’s nice to have the choice of something nice but more edgy.

-Mine is a fake fur in a grey colour that goes well with trousers and skirts but not so well with dresses (when I would wear my smart coat).
+Mine is a hip length faux fur in a grey colour that goes well with trousers and skirts but not so well with dresses (when I would wear my smart coat).